pamelac21/New-To-Town/README.md

 ## USUAGE

+Many zip codes may not display many results.
+If you want to get a good idea of what we were going for, you could try some from highly populated areas.
+Here are a few incase you don't feel like looking some up: 10001 - 90017 - 28715

 The main usage for our web application, will be from users who have recently moved to a new area and are looking for fast and fun ways to integrate with their new found communities.

 ## FUTURE DEVELOPMENT